sne3ks/ExodeDoc/source/includes/_advance.md

   **1**   | The instruction's id
   **2 .. n** | The instruction's operands

-When the board receive a byte array, the board will decode and execute it.
+When the board receives a byte array, the board will decode and execute it.

 For example, here the byte array to write a 'HIGH' level on the pin 13